Government Issues Domestic Terrorism Alert For 4th Of July, Although No Specific Terrorist Threats Are Known

 The federal government has issued a warning about the possibility of domestic terrorism on July 4, warning law enforcement officials and ordinary Americans to be vigilant about the possibility of terrorism on Independence Day, Yahoo News reports.
 However, it bears noting that no specific threats are known.

-“The FBI, DHS, and NCTC remain concerned that [domestic terrorists] could target upcoming Independence Day celebrations, gatherings, or parades, though we are unaware of any current plots specifically targeting such events,” said the notice.
-It goes on to say that July 4 festivities are attractive targets for terrorists because of large crowds and lower levels of security around civilian targets.
+“The FBI, DHS, and NCTC remain concerned that [domestic terrorists] could target upcoming Independence Day celebrations, gatherings, or parades, though we are unaware of any current plots specifically targeting such events,” the notice reads.
+It goes on to say that Fourth of July festivities are attractive targets for terrorists because of large crowds and lower levels of security around civilian targets.

 Federal officials usually issue such vague warnings of possible terrorism around major holidays where large crowds will be out and about, such as New Year’s Eve.
 However, the July 4 warning includes a factor that isn’t usually included in terrorism warnings: domestic terrorism.